CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING.md

 The building instructions below always assume you are running them from the Cataclysm:DDA source directory.

+#Gentoo
+If you want sound and graphics, make sure:
+USE="flac fluidsynth mad midi mod modplug mp3 playtools vorbis wav png" emerge -1va emerge media-libs/libsdl2 media-libs/sdl2-gfx media-libs/sdl2-image media-libs/sdl2-mixer media-libs/sdl2-ttf
+You can possibly get away with smaller dependancies, but this is bare minimal needed AFAICJ Once libs above are installed: go into git clone directory make -j32 TILES=1 SOUND=1 RELEASE=1 change "-j32" to ammount of CPU cores you have.

 ## Linux (native) ncurses builds

 Dependencies: